Yoseph Haddad: Personal life

+Haddad identifies as an Israeli Arab.
+He is engaged to Emily Schrader, an Israeli-American journalist and fellow activist.
+He proposed to her on a work trip to the Gaza envelope during the 2021 Israel–Palestine crisis "with soldiers and police in the background and amid the noise of Air Force jets bombing Gaza".
+Haddad is a fan of Maccabi Tel Aviv.

+In October 2024, Haddad was awarded 24,000 shekels after suing a left-wing Israeli activist for defamation.
+In July 2025, Haddad was arrested after firing a gun during a brawl with another man on a road in Jaffa.
+According to Haddad's lawyer, an Israeli Arab man recognized Haddad and attacked him due to "racism and hatred".
+The other man accused Haddad of starting the fight.
+The police said the incident appeared to be motivated by road rage rather than racism.

 Views

 Haddad opposes the BDS movement.
 Haddad has criticized the Nationality Bill for removing Arabic as an official language of Israel.
-Although Haddad recognizes that Arabs experience discrimination in Israel, he opposes the characterization of Israel as an apartheid state, stating that Arabs are "an integral part of the Israeli society".
+Although Haddad recognizes that Arab Israelis experience discrimination, he opposes the characterization of Israel as an apartheid state, stating that Arab Israelis are "an integral part of the Israeli society".
 He has written opinion pieces on the topic, including one where he argued that using the term to describe Israel diminishes and cheapens the suffering of Black South Africans who lived under apartheid for many years.
 In 2021, Haddad appeared before the Irish parliament to dispute Amnesty International's report alleging Israeli apartheid.

+Haddad's views are considered right wing.
 According to Haddad he gave interviews before the October 7 attacks where he warned that Israel was not doing enough to stop Hamas.
-He opposes the view that Israel is committing genocide in Gaza and believes that Israel is "freeing the Middle East" and "saving the entire world.
-To create peace in the Arab-Israeli conflict, he advocates for changing the Palestinian education curriculum and that, in Israel, Arabs should learn Hebrew and that Jews should learn Arabic.
+He opposes the view that Israel is committing genocide in Gaza and believes that Israel is "freeing the Middle East" and "saving the entire world".
+To create peace in the Arab-Israeli conflict, he advocates for changing the Palestinian education curriculum and that, in Israel, everyone should learn both Hebrew and Arabic.